We believe that music is the child’s first language and as such, a great music program encourages access to that essential means of identity.

 Music is also a vital part of our cultural language.
 Students learn songs and dances from across the globe, often working with languages, rhythms, and melodies from diverse cultures.
+The primary focus of the classroom is to develop the whole musical child, not focus on the child musician.

 All Cottonwood School students receive at least 30 minutes of music class each week led by our Music Director, Holly Gilster.